etonar/myReads-Project-UdacityND/README.md

 ## About The App

 This is my implementation of the MyReads app, it's the first project for the Udacity's React course, part of the React Nanodegree Program.
-MyReads is a bookshelf app that allows the user to select and categorize books they have read, are currently reading, or want to read.
+MyReads is a bookshelf app that allows the user to select and categorize books they have :

+- read,
+- currently reading,
+- or want to read.

 ## Technologies